instacart/formula/docs/Getting-Started.md

 ```

 ### Side effects
-It is very easy to define side-effects.
+It is very easy to emit side-effects.
 ```kotlin
 class UserProfileFormula(
     val userAnalyticsService: UserAnalyticsService